CIROH-UA/DEVCON_SNOW_ML/README.md

 # Snow-Extrapolation - ML Algorithm Optimization for Operational Snow-Water-Equivalent Estimation

-This project builds on the ongoing Cooperative Institute for Research-to-Operations in Hydrology ([CIROH](https://ciroh.ua.edu/)) National Snow Model project to provide operational, near-real-time snow-water-equivalent (SWE) estimates for updating the state of the snowpack within the National Water Model ([NWM](https://water.noaa.gov/about/nwm)).
+This workbook builds on the ongoing Cooperative Institute for Research-to-Operations in Hydrology ([CIROH](https://ciroh.ua.edu/)) machine learning snow modeling project to provide operational, near-real-time snow-water-equivalent (SWE) estimates for updating the state of the snowpack within the National Water Model ([NWM](https://water.noaa.gov/about/nwm)).

 The [Getting started](./Getting%20Started.md) file will help new users create a virtual environment and install the correct packages using the [requirements.text](./requirements.txt).

-### Collaborators

-List all participants on the project.

-* [Ryan C. Johnson, PhD](https://awi.ua.edu/about/staff/ryan-johnson-ph-d/) - The University of Alabama
-* Tahi Wiggins - tahiwiggins - University of Maine
-* Ziqi Yin - icezyin - University of Colorado, Boulder
-* Zeeshan Asghar - University of Utah
-* Tony Castronova, PhD - CUAHSI
-* Irene Garousi-Nejad, PhD - CUAHSI
-* Savalan Naser Neisary	- University of Alabama
-* Akila Sampath-University of Maryland Baltimore County
-* Steven Pestana, PhD - University of Washington
-* Md Shahabul Alam, PhD - University of Alabama

 ## National-Snow-Model Summary